Kitchen Stewardship | Caring for All Our Gifts

 A “normal” period occurs every 25-35 days and lasts for 3-7 days.
 The average blood loss is about 35-50 mL.
 That’s about 6-10 fully soaked pads or tampons.

 I know women who have periods so long that there are more days of bleeding in a month than not bleeding, so it’s WORTH seeking out root cause and not just masking those symptoms!
-Typically the side effects of whatever is prescribed to stop that heavy flow are not going to be worth it, either in the short term or long run or both.
+Typically the side effects of whatever is prescribed to stop that real heavy flow are not going to be worth it, either in the short term or long run or both.

 Mine weren’t that bad, but still on day one and two, it’s nearly debilitating and I should be homebound (but sometimes cannot be).
 The horrid attitude often associated with PMS shows up in me more often on those early days, just because I’m constantly leaking and #lifeinterrupted makes me crazy cranky!